 Description

-On this section you walk through the "Leiffrächen" nature reserve and the hollowed-out area around the border town of Rumelange.
-Close to the French border, you are in the middle of the mining area and can see how much nature has changed as a result of mining and the necessary infrastructure.
+On this section, you will walk through the "Leiffrächen" nature reserve and the hollowed-out area around the border town of Rumelange.
+Close to the French border, you are here in the middle of the mining area and can see how much nature has changed due to mining and the necessary infrastructure.

-The path leads past the "Monument National des Mineurs" in Kayl, which commemorates the miners who died at work.
-On the "Leiffrächen", named after the place of pilgrimage of the same name and the chapel next to the path - the patron saint of the miners - you will find the distinctive red soil typical of the region.
+The route passes by the "Monument National des Mineurs" in Kayl, which commemorates miners who lost their lives at work.
+On the "Leiffrächen," named after the pilgrimage site and chapel beside the path—the patron saint of miners—you will find the characteristically red soil typical of the region.

-The path takes you past the mining museum in Rumelange; on your day off from hiking you can take part in a guided underground tour.
+The path takes you past the Mining Museum in Rumelange, where on your rest day from hiking you can join a guided tour underground.

-ATTENTION: Unfortunately, this section of the Minett Trail is regularly the victim of vandalism.
-We recommend you to download the GPX data before the hike, as the marking is often damaged or has been removed.
+WARNING : Unfortunately, this stage of the Minett Trail is regularly subject to vandalism.
+We recommend downloading the GPX data before the hike, as markings are often damaged or removed.

 Signposting